Troubles legacy: Stephen Geddis 1975 killing unjustified, inquest finds

 The inquest concluded that Stephen Geddis had "posed no threat" to soldiers when the plastic bullet was fired into the ground before ricocheting and hitting him on the head.

-This inquest, the second into his death, was ordered by the attorney general in 2014 and took place at Laganside Courts in Belfast.
+This inquest, the second into his death, was ordered by the attorney general in 2014.

 It had been conducted as part of the five-year legacy inquest plan.